Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 This simply and in short is what is called mind and bodily form.

-`Because of mind and body: the six sense-spheres', what are the six sense-spheres?
+‘With mind as condition and body: the six sense-spheres’, what are the six sense-spheres?

 The six internal sense-spheres: the internal eye-sense-sphere,